 For notes & reminders I can highly recommend Google Keep.
 It includes many helpful features and is the perfect tool to keep notes.
 In fact, it’s not limited to notes and reminders, but can also do more some advanced things.
 You can, for instance, take pictures with text and the app will transcribe the text on the picture.
 Next to the usual time and date-based reminders, you can also add a certain location to your note.
 Let’s say that you’re writing your shopping list – you can ask Google Keep to remind you of the list the next time you’re close to a supermarket.
 To use Google Keep you (again) need a Google account.
 You can download the app from the App Store and access your notes via your browser on keep.google.com.

 Pages, Numbers and Documents are apps that come with Mac OS and basically offer a great alternative to Office.
 While I personally prefer Microsoft Office, I have to suggest (yet another) Google app as a free alternative here: Google Apps.
 Google’s alternative automatically saves your files on your Google Drive, making them accessible from anywhere.
 You can, obviously, also download the related app on the App Store.

 In my opinion, there is no real alternative to Find iPhone from iCloud.
-Given that the service does not require any space, I would highly recommend to keep using Apple’s service in this case.
-However, if you’re interesting in tracking your iPhone, make sure to have a look at Marc’s guide on this topic.
+Given that the service does not require any space, I would highly recommend keeping using Apple’s service in this case.
+However, if you’re interested in tracking your iPhone, make sure to have a look at Marc’s guide on this topic.